Ibukunfod/sql-data-warehouse-project/README.md

-# Data Warehouse and Analytics Project
+# 🧠 Data Warehouse & Analytics Project

-Welcome to the Data Warehouse and Analytics Project repository! 🚀 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+Welcome to my **Data Warehouse & Analytics Project** repository! 🚀
+This project showcases a complete end-to-end data solution — from building a data warehouse to uncovering actionable insights.
+It’s designed as a portfolio project to demonstrate practical data engineering and analytics skills using real-world best practices.

 ---

-## 🚀 Project Requirements
+## ⚙️ Project Overview

-### Building the Data Warehouse (Data Engineering)
+### 🏗️ Data Warehouse (Data Engineering)

 #### Objective
-Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.
+Build a modern data warehouse in **SQL Server** that consolidates sales data from multiple systems to support analytical reporting and better business decisions.

-#### Specifications
+#### Key Tasks
-- **Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.
+- **Data Sources**: Import datasets from two source systems — ERP and CRM — provided in CSV format.
-- **Data Quality**: Cleanse and resolve data quality issues prior to analysis.
+- **Data Cleaning**: Identify and resolve data quality issues before loading into the warehouse.
-- **Integration**: Combine both sources into a single, user-friendly data model designed for analytical queries.
+- **Integration**: Combine both datasets into a single, structured, and analysis-ready data model.
-- **Scope**: Focus on the latest dataset only; historization of data is not required.
+- **Scope**: Focus on the most recent dataset only (no historization required).
-- **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics teams.
+- **Documentation**: Provide clear and concise documentation of the data model for both business users and analysts.

 ---

-### BI: Analytics & Reporting (Data Analysis)
+### 📊 Analytics & Reporting (Data Analysis)

 #### Objective
-Develop SQL-based analytics to deliver detailed insights into:
+Use SQL-based analytics to generate valuable insights around:
 - **Customer Behavior**
 - **Product Performance**
 - **Sales Trends**

-These insights empower stakeholders with key business metrics, enabling strategic decision-making.
+These insights help drive data-informed decisions and highlight key performance patterns.

 ---

 ## 🛡️ License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and share this project with proper attribution.
+This project is released under the [MIT License](LICENSE).
+You’re welcome to use, modify, or share it — just provide proper attribution.

+---

-## 🌟 About Me
+## 👋 About Me

-Hi there!
-I'm **Ibukunoluwwa Fodunrin**.
-I’m an aspiring Data Engineer on a mission to share knowledge and make working with data enjoyable and engaging!
+Hi, I’m **Ibukunoluwa Fodunrin** — an aspiring **Data Engineer** passionate about building reliable data systems and uncovering insights that drive real impact.
+I enjoy simplifying complex data concepts and making analytics more approachable for everyone.